Guest post by: Daphne Reznik

 5- Drive over to the Eastern Shore!

+Finally, Check out the Chesapeake Bay Bridge Tunnel!
 The Chesapeake Bay Bridge Tunnel connecting Norfolk to the Eastern Shore is simply long.
 So very long!
 Almost 18 miles long in fact.
 It is an engineering wonder and anyone who hasn’t done it needs to.
-Once you get over to the Eastern Shore, stop in adorable Cape Charles and grab coffee or dine locally.
+Once you get over to the Eastern Shore, stop in adorable Cape Charles and grab a coffee or dine locally.

 But definitely wander near the water and get a taste of life on the Eastern Shore.
 If you want to stay the night, there are several Bed and Breakfasts to choose from.